guiterguy219/jared-gibson-portfolio/src/data/blog/posts/2025/type-safe-environment-variable-config-nest-js.md

 ### Config Schema

-Earlier I mentioned some of the drawbacks of using environment variables.
-The main two are their inherint "flat" nature and their lack of types.
-For example, in previous projects we would use deeply nested YAML config files, so we had to have some process for "de-flattening" the environment variables and converting their string values as needed to numbers, arrays, or even JSON objects.
+Earlier I referred to drawbacks of using environment variables.
+The main two that I encounter are their inherent "flat" nature and their lack of types.
+For example, on a previous team we would use deeply nested YAML config files, which required some process for "de-flattening" the environment variables and converting their string values as needed to numbers, arrays, or even JSON objects.
 This process was abstracted away and often difficult to understand, which would sometimes lead to obscure and hard to debug errors.

-To address the "flat" issue, I've found recently I prefer simply embracing flat config.
-You may say, "Oh, you're project isn't that complex", and you may be right. 😉 However, even in the case of 50, 100, or more configuration values, I think there is something gained from the simplicity of mapping environment variables directly to the project's config class or object.
+To address the "flat" issue, I've recently found I prefer simply embracing flat config.
+You may say, "Oh, your project isn't that complex", and you may be right 😉.
+However, even in the case of 50, 100, or more configuration values, I think there is something gained from the simplicity of mapping environment variables directly to the project's config class or object.
 It reduces ambiguity and the cognitive overhead of setting up the environment variables.

 And regarding the typing issue, my answer to that is Zod.
 Let's take a look: